danielrosehill/Global-Value-Factors-Explorer-Dataset/README.md

 language:
 - en
 pretty_name: IFVI Value Factors - Derivative Dataset For Analysis
-size_categories:
-- 1K<n<10K

 ---

 # What if companies' environmental impacts could be quantified in monetary terms!?

-This repository contains a derivative set of data derived from the Global Value Factors Database (GVFD) as published by the International Foundation for Valuing Impacts (IFVI) and released during UN Climate Week NYC 2023 [press release](https://ifvi.org/news/recap-of-valuing-impacts-to-make-better-decisions-a-climate-week-nyc-2024-event/).
+This repository contains a derivative set of data derived from the Global Value Factors Database (GVFD) as published by the International Foundation for Valuing Impacts (IFVI) and released during UN Climate Week NYC 2023 ([press release])(https://ifvi.org/news/recap-of-valuing-impacts-to-make-better-decisions-a-climate-week-nyc-2024-event/).

 This derivative data set is simply a reformulation of the first version of the database as released by IFVI.